 Today, data is a liability.
 The threat of a reputation-destroying data breach, loss in the millions or stiff regulatory fines all reinforce the thought that collecting anything beyond the minimum amount of sensitive data is extremely dangerous.

-To that end: review all data collection procedures.
-Document why each data point is needed from a business standpoint.
+To that end: follow data minimization best practices and review all data collection needs and procedures from a business standpoint.

 Purge Stale Data

 Data that is not on your network is data that can’t be compromised.
-Put in place systems that track file access and automatically archive files that haven’t been accessed for years.
-In the modern age of near yearly acquisitions, reorganizations and “synergistic relocations” it’s quite likely that networks of any significant size have multiple forgotten servers that are kept around for reasons no one is quite sure of.
+Put in systems that can track file access and automatically archive unused files.
+In the modern age of yearly acquisitions, reorganizations and “synergistic relocations,” it’s quite likely that networks of any significant size have multiple forgotten servers that are kept around for no good reason.

 Quarantine Sensitive Files

 A rookie data management error is placing a sensitive file on a share open to the entire company.
 Quickly get control of your data with data security software that continually classifies sensitive data and moves data to a secure location.